lytics/grid/grid.v3/README.md

         def := grid.NewActorDef("worker"+i)
         def.Type = "worker"

+        // Start a new actor on the given peer.
+The
+        // type "ActorDef" is special.
+When sent to
+        // the mailbox of a peer, that peer will
-        // Start a new actor on the given peer. res, err := client.Request(timeout, peer, def)
+        // start an actor based on the definition. res, err := client.Request(timeout, peer, def)
         ...
         i++